• Equus-Soma

 - C3, C4 and C5 are generally similar to one-another in appearance but each gets progressively shorter and broader.

-The ventral side of C6 however, is distinquished from the other cervical vertebrae by the presence of bony "ridges" that extend from the cranial to caudal ends along the left and right sides of the vertebral body (click on image at left).
-These "ventral tubercles" or "laminae" are actually branches off of the transverse processes and in the normal C6 are of equal, or near equal, length.
+The ventral side of C6 however, is distinguished from the other cervical vertebrae by the presence of bony "ridges" that extend from the cranial to caudal ends along the left and right sides of the vertebral body (click on image at left).
+These "ventral tubercles" or "laminae" are actually branches off of the transverse processes and in the normal C6 are of equal, or near equal, length (cranio-caudally).

-The last cervical vertebra (C7) is the shortest of all with its ventral surface also differing from that of C6.
-The normal C7 does not have the ventral tubercle "ridges" characteristic of C6.
-Instead, C7 has two much smaller ventral tubercles that lie along the midline replacing the ventral crest (as illustrated here by the yellow arrows).
+• The last cervical vertebra (C7) is the shortest of all with its ventral surface also differing from that of C6.
+The normal C7 does not have the left and right ventral tubercles characteristic of C6.
+Instead, C7 has a pair of small tubercles that lie along the midline instead of a ventral crest (as illustrated by #3 in the 3D model).

-The ventral tubercles of C6 and ventral surface of C7 are attachment points for the Longus colli muscles that control flexion, rotation and stability of the base of the neck (May-Davis, 2015).
+The ventral tubercles of C6 are attachment sights for the strong tendons of the longus colli muscles that control flexion, rotation and stability of the base of the neck (May-Davis, 2015).
 These paired, deep perivertebral muscles are highly innervated with proprioceptive characteristics and are considered to be "cybernetic" muscles (Denoix & Pailloux, 2011).
 The role of cybernetic muscles is to sense motion and orchestrate fine postural movements.
-For those interested a detailed description of the anatomy of the musculature surrounding the cervical vertebrae, download this PDF: Rombach et al. (2014).
+A detailed description of the l. colli musculature can be viewed in this PDF.

 • Sharon May-Davis: Explains ECVM